(2015-2018) Migration, Inter-Connectivity and Regional Development (MICaRD) (Research network)

 Dr Danica Šantić, University of Belgrade, Serbia

-Dr Ruth McAreavey, Queen’s University Belfast, UK
+Dr Ruth McAreavey, Newcastle University, UK

 This research network aims to bring together scholars, policymakers and practitioners across Europe to provide a forum for debating current and emerging issues on European economic migration in order to foster collaboration and expand research opportunities.
 The specific focus is on increasing labour mobility within the EU and the impact on regional development in rural areas for both sending and receiving nations.